DOI-USGS/planetary-ard/content/tutorials/find_data_and_qgis_load.md

 | [shapely](https://shapely.readthedocs.io/en/stable/manual.html) | 2.0.1 |

 ## 1. Setup a Jupyter Notebook
-Over Mars Reconnaissance Orbiter (MRO) High Resolution Science Experiment (HiRISE) observations have been [released as Analysis Ready Data].
+Over Mars Reconnaissance Orbiter (MRO) High Resolution Science Experiment (HiRISE) observations have been [released as Analysis Ready Data]({{< ref "data/mars/uncontrolled_hirise" >}}).
 These data offer a spectacular high resolution view of the surface of Mars.
 Since it is not realistic to stream every pixel of the over 100 TB of data, the first step is to select a region of interest.
 For this tutorial, [Gale Crater](https://en.wikipedia.org/wiki/Gale_(crater)) will be the focus.

 To start, [launch a jupyter notebook](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html).
 In the first cell, all of the necessary libraries will be imported.
 Copy / paste the following into the first cell.